-It is one of nine initiatives of the California Community College Economic & Workforce Development Program, which generates a twelvefold return on the State’s investment, delivering the most comprehensive, direct business assistance services throughout the State.
+It is one of nine initiatives of the California Community College Economic & Workforce Development Program, which generates a twelve-fold return on the state’s investment, delivering the most comprehensive, direct business assistance services throughout the state.

-Each year, many companies participate in CITD organized trade missions to a variety of international destinations, often with the assistance of Federal partners that include the U.S. Department of Commerce and the Foreign Agricultural Service (FAS), with their many overseas offices.
+Each year, many companies participate in CITD organized trade missions to a variety of international destinations, often with the assistance of federal partners that include the U.S. Department of Commerce and the Foreign Agricultural Service (FAS), with their many overseas offices.

-Northern California CITD has helped over 5,000 businesses in Northern California reduce trading risks, find new clients, and increase profits.
+Sacramento CITD has helped over 5,000 businesses in Northern California reduce trading risks, find new clients, and increase profits.

-We have received the Presidential “E” Awards for Outstanding Export Services in 2010 and 2013.
+We have received the Presidential “E” Awards for Outstanding Export Services in 2010, 2013 and 2016.
 For more information please visit our News Updates.